 An optional qualification (the part that specifies any restrictions)

 The following query lists all columns of all employees in the table in no particular order.

 Here, “*” in the select list means all columns.
 The following is the output from this query.

-You may specify any arbitrary expression in the select list.
+You can specify any arbitrary expression in the select list.
 For example, you can do:

-A query can be qualified by adding a WHERE clause that specifies which rows are wanted.
-The WHERE clause contains a Boolean (truth value) expression, and only rows for which the Boolean expression is true are returned.
+You can qualify a query by adding a WHERE clause that specifies the rows you want.
+The WHERE clause contains a Boolean (truth value) expression.
+Only rows for which the Boolean expression is true are returned.
 The usual Boolean operators (AND, OR, and NOT) are allowed in the qualification.
 For example, the following retrieves the employees in department 20 with salaries over $1000.00:

-You can request that the results of a query be returned in sorted order:
+You can request to return the results of a query in sorted order:

-You can request that duplicate rows be removed from the result of a query:
+You can request to remove duplicate rows from the result of a query: